 The cause of polyarteritis nodosa is unknown, but immune mechanisms appear to be involved.
 The variety of clinical and pathologic features suggests multiple pathogenic mechanisms.
 Drugs may be a cause.
 Usually, no predisposing antigen is identified.
-Patients with certain lymphomas and leukemias, rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
-RA causes damage mediated by cytokines, chemokines, and metalloproteases.
-Characteristically... read more , or Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a relatively common chronic, autoimmune, systemic, inflammatory disorder of unknown cause.
-It is characterized by dryness of the mouth, eyes, and other mucous membranes due... read more may develop a systemic vasculitis similar to PAN (sometimes called secondary PAN).
+Patients with certain lymphomas and leukemias, rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
+Rheumatoid arthritis causes damage mediated by cytokines, chemokines, and metalloproteases.... read more , or Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a relatively common chronic, autoimmune, systemic, inflammatory disorder of unknown cause.
+It is characterized by dryness of the mouth, eyes, and other mucous membranes ... read more may develop a systemic vasculitis similar to PAN (sometimes called secondary PAN).

 PAN is characterized by segmental, transmural necrotizing inflammation of muscular arteries, most commonly at points of bifurcation.
 Unlike other vasculitic disorders, PAN does not involve postcapillary venules or veins.
 Lesions in all stages of development and healing are usually present.
 Early lesions contain polymorphonuclear leukocytes and occasionally eosinophils; later lesions contain lymphocytes and plasma cells.